amitgupta7/azure-tf-vms/README.md

 NOTE: In the right conditions this approach could work for demos.
 However, the command `snap install jq` will only work on ubuntu VMs.
 Please change the same in the `appliance_init.tpl` file before initiating the terraform apply.

 ## Monitoring Appliance Install
-The initial run of `tfaa` starts the install as `nohup`, and exits, while the intaller downloads and runs on the provisioned servers.
+The initial run of `tfaa` starts the install as `nohup`, and exits.
+The intaller script continues the downloads and runs in background on the provisioned servers.
+Running `tfaa` again will print install status depening on the status of the install:

-Running `tfaa` again will tail the install log to console if the install is `in-progress`.
+* If the `Installer Status: In-Progress`: Running `tfaa` will tail the install log to console .
 Press `ctrl+c` to stop the tail.

-In case the install has completed, the output will print the k8s cluster, pods and nodes status.
+* If the `Installer Status: Completed` Running `tfaa` will print the k8s cluster, pods and nodes status.
+* If the `Installer Status: Error` Running `tfaa` will print the error and the steps to rerun the installer.
+* If the `Installer Status: Error` Running `tfaa  -var=clr_lock=true` will reset the error state to `In-Progress` and rerun the installer as `nohup` in background on the provisioned servers.

 E.g. When `Installer Status: In-Progress`
 ```shell